 Understanding Reverse Mortgages

 For clarity, a reverse mortgage is not the same as your traditional home loans.
 With the standard mortgage, you must repay your debts consistently or risk foreclosure.
 This requirement puts you under pressure to meet up with the lender’s terms.
 Hence, it takes money from your pocket.
+In some instances, especially for those under the age of 62, a mortgage refinance might be a more realistic option.
+You can check out this mortgage refinance guide to determine if that is the right choice for you.
 On the other hand, a reverse mortgage provides financial security without you losing your home.
 A traditional loan may span five years or more, depending on the deal between the lender and the borrower.
 As a result, it is a short-term loan.

 However, a reverse mortgage is long-term as it is open for as long as you want.
 But there are some things you should know.
 For one, you must be a permanent resident at your primary residential home.
 There are no long vacations (a year or more).
 So, as long as you reside in your home, the loan remains valid.
 If you decide to relocate or can no longer meet the recurring costs (home insurance, property taxes, and maintenance), the loan becomes due.